twobit/gear/README.md

 Features include:
  * Basic building blocks that can be combined to perform complex builds.
- * Tasks simply transform input to output without relying on system internals.
+ * Tasks are simply defined and keep system internals to a minimum.
  * Asynchronous execution.
  * Extensible task loading via NPM, file, or directory.
  * Advanced flow control for complex task execution.